To fully understand pipe class and piping specification you must know the basics of the piping.

 - Can be easily made at the site

-- Can be used where welding is not permitted due to material properties or fire hazard.
+- It can be used where welding is not permitted due to material properties or fire hazards.

 - Dismantling is very easy